Sake44/ObsidianBackup/AWS - Solutions Architect/Networking.md

+On AWS, networking is virtualized and available in several different types and configurations which helps to match your networking methods with your needs.
+### Network AWS Topology
+When architecting systems using IP address-based networks, you must plan network [topology]([Network topology - Wikipedia](https://en.wikipedia.org/wiki/Network_topology))
+]] in anticipation of possible failures, to accommodate future growth and integration with other systems and other networks.
+For topology designs in AWS, the underlying infrastructure for your Amazon VPC is designed to ensure no single point of failure.

+#### Different types of Topology

+##### Point to Point
+A [point-to-point](https://en.wikipedia.org/wiki/Point-to-point_(telecommunications)) network is a private data connection securely connecting two or more locations for private data services.
+##### Bus
+In early local networks, a coaxial cable was used to create a [bus](https://en.wikipedia.org/wiki/Bus_network).
+It is important to know that this is a single cable and with one break in the cable the link is disabled.
+##### Tree
+[Tree networks](https://en.wikipedia.org/wiki/Tree_network) are used to share information across a network with many servers.
+The networking signals that are transmitted by the root nodes are received by all the computers at the same time.
+##### Hub and Spoke
+A [hub-and-spoke topology](https://en.wikipedia.org/wiki/Spoke%E2%80%93hub_distribution_paradigm) has a network hub in the middle and the spokes are our devices on the outside.
+All devices are connected back to the central hub.
+This type of design is used in most large networks and small networks too.
+In AWS, hub-and-spoke designs are built using VPN connections, Direct Connect, Direct Connect Gateways, VPC Peering, and transit gateways.
+##### Mesh
+Another topology that is used today is [mesh](https://en.wikipedia.org/wiki/Mesh_networking), which is multiple links to the same place.
+Mesh topologies have a fully connected and partially connected design.
+This design adds redundancy because there are multiple connections.
+It is great for load balancing networks and adds fault tolerance.
+Mesh is used in wide area networks (WANs).
+##### Ring
+A [ring design](https://en.wikipedia.org/wiki/Ring_network) will usually have additional rings for redundancy.
+It is used in metro area networks (MANs).
+If a connection is severed, then the ring can not send data through the ring.
+It will traverse as far as it can and then loop back.
+##### Hybrid
+You can also combine topologies and create a [hybrid network design](https://en.wikipedia.org/wiki/Network_topology).
 ## Networking defined
 Networking is how you connect computers around the world and allow them to communicate with one another.
 In this course, you’ve already seen a few examples of networking.
 One is the AWS Global Infrastructure.
 AWS has built a network of resources using data centers, Availability Zones, and Regions.